amnezia-vpn/amnezia-client/README.md

 Amnezia is a VPN client with the key feature of deploying your own VPN server on you virtual server.

-## leetthewire branch
-Created for code inspect and dirty work

 ## Features
 - Very easy to use - enter your ip address, ssh login and password, and Amnezia client will automatically install VPN docker containers to your server and connect to VPN.
 - OpenVPN and OpenVPN over ShadowSocks protocols support.